 Many boaters and anglers are unaware of the problems associated with invasive species in Long Island Sound and the pathways for introductions of those species from recreational boating and fishing.
 The project applied techniques used by commercial marketers, termed “social marketing.”
 Rather than dictating the way that information is to be conveyed from the top-down, educators listened to the needs and desires of the target audience themselves and built a program from there.
 The primary focus was on the consumer–on learning what boaters and anglers want and need rather than trying to persuade them about environmental goals.
 The project aimed to reduce new invasions by engaging these communities to properly dispose of bait and bait packing materials and changing hull maintenance practices to minimize the transfer of invasive species.
 Bait retailers were contacted to encourage them to put “Don’t Dump Bait” labels on purchases of live bait for marine use at point-of-sale.
 In total 40,000 stickers were applied at 10 retailers.
 NFWF Grant Profile

-LISS will be hosting from Sept.
+LISS will be hosting an online workshop from Sept.
 21-Sept.
-23 an on-line workshop exploring how Community-Based Social Marketing can help community groups and resource managers develop effective environmental behavior change campaigns.
-Registration is scheduled to open July 22.
-Check the CBSM web page for more information.
+23 exploring how Community-Based Social Marketing can be used to help develop effective environmental behavior change campaigns.
+The workshop is intended for community groups and resource managers who would like to work on projects in the Long Island Sound region.
+Check the CBSM workshop web page for more information.